What Does Biodegradable Mean (Definition & Examples)

 Arabella Ruiz

-You'll learn what biodegradable means, what materials are biodegradable, and how biodegradation works.
+Below, we explain the meaning of biodegradable, what materials are biodegradable, and how biodegradation works.
 You'll also find out why choosing biodegradable products is important for the environment.

 biodegradable (ˌbaɪəʊdɪˈɡreɪdəbəl) (adj)(Environmental Science) (of sewage constituents, packaging material, etc) capable of being decomposed by bacteria or other biological means

-What does Biodegradable not mean?
+What does biodegradable not mean?

 The term biodegradable does not mean that biodegrading will immediately occur.
 The biodegradation process takes time; biodegradable products remain in the environment until biodegradation occurs.